RichardPitts1/playlister-sinatra/README.md

 2. A Genre can have multiple artists and multiple songs

-3. A Song can belong to ONE Artist and multiple genres
+3. A Song can belong to ONE Artist and ONE Genre

-4. How would we implement the relationship of a song having many genres and genre having many songs?
+4. How would we implement the relationship of a genre having many artists and artist having many genres?
 In order to establish a "many-to-many" relationship, we'll need a join table.
-You will need a `SongGenre` class to go along with this table in the database
+You can use the `Song` class to join the artist and genre tables.

 To get the data into your database, you will want to figure out how to use your `LibraryParser` class in the `db/seeds.rb` file.